nathiss/Polaris/README.md

 ## License

-All work here is distributed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) regardles of what files metadata say.
+All artwork here is distributed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) regardless of what files metadata say.